 It is alleged that he managed to fiddle the casinos in Las Vegas and Atlantic City out of $16 million before he was eventually caught by the FBI in late 1998.
 He managed to get a reduced sentence in return for cooperation with police, namely giving away insider secrets on the best way to cheat slot machines.
 Some of his devices would no doubt give 007’s Q a run for his money.

-2. Next we have Tommy Glenn Carmichael or ‘Tommy Gun’ as we like to call him.
+Next we have Tommy Glenn Carmichael or ‘Tommy Gun’ as we like to call him.
 A truly conniving, but gifted, conman- a very irritating combination to be sure.
-He actually managed to invent a generic slot machine cheat gadget, and one that became very popular in its day.
-Of course now casinos are up to date with this particular scamming gadget and steps now exist to prevent its operation, but back when the old slot tokens were a common feature of land-based casinos, Tommy invented the ‘Slider’.
+He actually managed to invent the generic slot machine cheat gadget and one that became very popular in its day.
+Of course, now casinos are up to date with this particular scamming gadget and steps now exist to prevent its operation, but back when the old slot tokens were a common feature of land-based casinos, Tommy invented the ‘Slider’.

 The Slider consisted of a guitar wire that was used to trip the payout switch located on the chute, which triggered the release of coins from the hopper.
 Once the computerised slot machines were invented he managed to devise what has come to be known as the ‘Light Wand’ which interfered with the workings of the sensors on the slot machines, which, again, forced the hopper to payout.
 He was also arrested in 1998 on charges of racketeering.

-3. Then, of course, there is Ron Harris; he was a computer programmer with the Nevada Gaming Control Board where he worked in the area of monitoring and protecting gaming technologies from programming cheats, a perfect cover up, no?
+Then, of course, there is Ron Harris; he was a computer programmer with the Nevada Gaming Control Board where he worked in the area of monitoring and protecting gaming technologies from programming cheats, a perfect cover-up, no?

 The casinos came to realise in time that they had a rogue employee, and a $100,000 loss later, they traced the profit leakage down to Harris who had managed to create a computer programme which he used within keno machines to generate a jackpot when certain combinations of buttons were pressed.

 In total, they are estimated to have won around $1 million, a phenomenal amount in that day and age.
-The scam even inspired a film “Les Tricheurs”, which means ‘The Cheaters’ in English.
+The scam even inspired the film “Les Tricheurs”, which means ‘The Cheaters’ in English.